Indirect tax measures

 Based on the Law of 17 June 2013 containing tax and financial measures, following a bankruptcy or liquidation of an insurance company or pension institute, no insurance premium taxes are levied on group insurance transfers to a similar company or institute.

 The ultimate payment date of the insurance premium taxes has been changed to the 20th day of the month following the month during which the premium is due.
 This new rule applies for contributions due as of November 2013.

 The so-called “ecotax” on disposable cameras, batteries, packaging ink, adhesives and solvents has been abolished as of 1 January 2013.

 The estimated cost associated with this measure amounts to EUR 2.4 Million for 2013 as well as for 2014.

-The exemption from stock exchange tax for Belgian government certificates would be extended to similar instruments issued by authorities of the European Economic Area.
+The exemption from stock exchange tax for Belgian government certificates has been extended to similar instruments issued by authorities of the European Economic Area.

-A special calculation method would be introduced for the financial stability contribution that is due by Belgian credit institutions performing so-called “market infrastructure activities”.
+A special calculation method has been introduced for the financial stability contribution that is due by Belgian credit institutions performing so-called “market infrastructure activities”.

-The new calculation method would be introduced as of 1 January 2013.
-Additional changes would be introduced as of 1 January 2014.
+The new calculation method applies as of 1 January 2013.
+Additional changes will be introduced as of 1 January 2014.